Geography of Montreal: Climate

-Precipitation occurs on average between 12 and 15 days per month.

 Sunshine

-Montreal and the southern Quebec region receive slightly over 2,000 hours of sunshine annually, with summer being the sunniest season.
-The sunniest month is July with 272 hours, and the least sunny is December with 84 hours.
+Montreal and the southern Quebec region receive slightly over 2,050 hours of sunshine annually, with summer being the sunniest season.
+The sunniest month is July with 272 hours, and the least sunny is December With November not too far off with around 80 hours for the two.

 Montreal receives more sunshine than northern and northwestern Europe, even in locations at similar or even somewhat farther south latitudes, especially during winter.

 Precipitation

 The city's average annual precipitation is 1041 mm, including 818 mm of rain and 217 cm of snow.

 As in the Northeastern U.S. and most of Southeastern Canada, precipitation is spread evenly throughout the year, with no wet or dry seasons.
 Montreal has 163 days annually with some rain or snow.

 Thunderstorms can occur any time between late spring and early autumn.